lancealot/superfan/USAGE.md

 The monitoring display (`--monitor`) shows:
 - Current system status
-- Temperature readings for all sensors
+- Temperature readings for all sensors (IPMI and NVMe)
 - Fan speeds for each zone
 - Color-coded warnings for high temperatures
+- NVMe drive temperatures and health status

 ## Fan Control Zones